WHAT IS KANSAS NSF EPSCoR?

 The acronym stands for National Science Foundation (NSF) Established Program to Stimulate Competitive Research (EPSCoR).
 NSF uses EPSCoR to level the playing field for states and U.S. territories whose scientists receive proportionally less federal support.

 Kansas NSF EPSCoR funds projects across the state, including at Fort Hayes State University, Haskell Indian Nations University, Kansas State University, the University of Kansas, and Wichita State University.

 Education and outreach funding is provided by the Kansas NSF EPSCoR RII Track-1 Award OIA- 1656006 titled: "Microbiomes of Aquatic, Plant, and Soil Systems across Kansas."
-The grant's educational objectives are designed to enhance STEM education in Kansas by supporting activities that will lead to an expanded STEM workforce or prepare a new generation for STEM careers in the areas of aquatic, plant and soil microbiome environments and ecological systems.
+The grant seeks to enhance science education in Kansas by supporting activities that will inspire and equip a new generation for careers in the areas of aquatic, plant and soil microbiome environments and ecological systems.

 OVERVIEW OF MICROBIOMES OF AQUATIC, PLANTS AND SOIL SYSTEMS